davidprush/remove-asahi/README.md

 # remove-asahi

-## Bash and ZSH scripts designed for macOS using `diskutil` to delete Asahi Linux partitions.
+## Bash script designed for macOS using `diskutil` to delete Asahi Linux partitions.
 No script can be full-proof for this process because the options are limitless; however, this script should work for most Asahi Linux installations.

 **(⌐■‿■)╭☞** **Before running this script, ensure you have backups of all important data, as deleting partitions can lead to data loss.**